scala/scala3/docs/docs/reference/tasty-reflect.md

 `import reflection._` will provide a `reflect` extension method on `quoted.Expr` and `quoted.Type` which return a `reflection.Term` and `reflection.TypeTree` respectivly.
 It will also import all extractors and methods on TASTy Reflect trees.
 For example the `Term.Literal(_)` extractor used bellow.
-To easily know which extractor are needed the `reflection.Term.show` method returns the string representation of the extractors.

 ```scala
 def natConstImpl(x: Expr[Int])(implicit reflection: Reflection): Expr[Int] = {